svmiller/svmiller.github.io/_posts/2019-08-03-how-bad-is-americas-gun-violence-mass-shooting-problem-in-a-few-lines-of-r-code.md

 <!-- United Nations Office on Drugs and Crime data (see: [here](https://www.unodc.org/documents/data-and-analysis/statistics/Homicide/Homicides_by_firearms.xls)) will emphasize how the U.S. stands out among peer countries.
 I link to the spreadsheet in this post.
 It's an *ugly* spreadsheet that requires some tidying and eye-balling things in LibreOffice for slicing, but it can be done all the same.
 Do note: the data are mostly limited to 2009/2010 observations, not that it should meaningfully change the takeaway here.
 The U.S. will conspicuously be an island among peer countries (i.e. Canada, Australia, New Zealand, and Western/Northern Europe) for its homicide by firearm rate. -->

 I gathered data for 25 peer countries to the U.S. (i.e. Western Europe, Northern Europe, Canada, Australia, and New Zealand) in addition to data for the U.S. on gun homicides per 100,000 people in the population.
-I created a data frame for it (`ghp100k`) and added it to [my `stevemisc` package.](https://github.com/svmiller/stevemisc).
-You can [read more about the data here](https://github.com/svmiller/stevemisc/blob/master/man/ghp100k.Rd) and, better yet, [check the underlying sources here](https://www.gunpolicy.org).
+I created a data frame for it (`ghp100k`) and added it to [my `{stevedata}` package.](http://svmiller.com/stevedata).
+You can [read more about the data here](http://svmiller.com/stevedata/reference/ghp100k.html) and, better yet, [check the underlying sources here](https://www.gunpolicy.org).

 We can first assess the scope of the problem by selecting on the latest years for all 25 countres in the data.
 Here, it's apparent the U.S. will conspicuously be an island among peer countries for its gun homicide rate.
 The U.S. had a gun homicide rate (per 100,000 people) in 2017 of an astounding 4.46.
 The next closest country is Canada, with a rate .75.
 The U.S. rate is almost six times the next closest country in gun homicides.